Congetella a Fresh Mozzarella Type Cheese | Kefir-Leban a Fresh Sour-Curd Creamy Cheese

 Acidity or Sourness of Kefir for Kefir-Leban

 It is usually best to begin with a mild kefir, one that is not overly sour for preparing Kefir-Leban for kefir cheese making in general.
 This produces Kefir-Leban with a mild flavour, from which a variety of semi-mature/mature cheese with a mild flavour are prepared.
 However, wonderful variations of cheese can also be prepared with an excessively sour kefir.
 An overly sour kefir may occur if kefir is accumulated and stored in the fridge while adding more kefir regularly to the container.
 However, preparing Kefir-Leban with an overly sour kefir, and maturing the Kefir-Leban in a sealed container in the fridge for 2 to 3 months, reduces the sourness of the cheese.
 This is due to the action of yeasts.
-So even an initial overly sour kefir for preparing Kefir-Leban can be used, for creating aromatic, fruity cheeses quite similar to Parmesan, but in a much shorter time compared to the traditional cheese.
-So, not all is lost with a very sour kefir, but with time, something is gained.
+So even an initial overly sour kefir for preparing Kefir-Leban can be used, for creating aromatic, fruity cheeses quite similar to Parmegiano or Parmesan, but processed in a much shorter time compared to the traditional counterpart.
+So, not all is lost with an extra sour kefir, but with little time and patience, something exceptional is gained.

 Kefir-Leban Rounds Kept under Extra Virgin Olive Oil